The Chump: Reception

 In its original American broadcast, "The Chump" was viewed by 6.60 million viewers with a 3.4 rating/10% share in the 18–49 demographic going down 3% from "The Cover-Up".
 The episode came second in its timeslot after Grey's Anatomy.
 The episode ranked 17th in the weekly 18–49 ratings.

 Cindy White of IGN gave the episode a 7.5 saying it was "Good" and "The show is at its best when it mixes the business aspects of the office setting with the character's personal lives.
 Too much focus on one or the other can be a drag, and this episode suffered a bit for it."
 Joel Keller of TV Squad said that Michael's character was too inconsistent throughout the episode.
 Nathan Rabin of The A.V.
 Club gave the episode a B+ and wrote that the episode was too unrealistic like previous episodes.
 Rabin said Michael was too much of a jerk although he noted that "if the episode came up short in the likability and realism department it was nevertheless funny and full of great little character moments, like the dreamy, faraway look Darryl gets while describing the warehouse employee’s secret napping spot or Ryan’s response to Michael's new gung-ho, take-charge personality."
 Alan Sepinwall gave the episode a negative review, stating that the opening scene (where Michael was his usual nasty self towards Toby Flenderson and the rest of the office mostly supported Michael behaving that way) was not plausible, Michael's behavior as a cuckold was not enjoyable, and the Angela-Dwight "procreation contract" story was ridiculous.

 Darren Franich of Entertainment Weekly loved the fact that Pam Beesly had been featured more on the show.
 He remarked on the ending that "Coming at the end of a mostly light episode, that was a heavy line.
 Nice payoff, Office."
 Neil Turitz of TV Guide remarked "One of the funnier episodes of late, especially the montage of Dwight continually causing himself great pain in the crotch area.
 Low humor, perhaps, but still funny."
-Will Leitch of New York said "All in all, this penultimate episode took care of Michael, Dwight, and every other lingering thread from a meandering season except for the big one, in a very funny last-scene reveal."
+Will Leitch of New York magazine said "All in all, this penultimate episode took care of Michael, Dwight, and every other lingering thread from a meandering season except for the big one, in a very funny last-scene reveal."